SERVICES

 What is quarantine?

-To place a pet in an area isolated and separated from the main activity area, such that other animals have no access to it.
+It is to place a pet in an area isolated and separated from the main activity area, such that other animals have no access to it.

 Why must we quarantine?